mdundek/yava/README.md

 The assistant uses docker-compose, and requires the following containers to function:

-- __Hotword detector__: Trigger on hotword detected by the user
+- __1. Hotword detector__: Trigger on hotword detected by the user
-- __Speech capture__: Capture the spocken voice command from the user over the microphone
+- __2. Speech capture__: Capture the spocken voice command from the user over the microphone
-- __Speech to text__: Transcribe the spocken voice into machine readable text
+- __3. Speech to text__: Transcribe the spocken voice into machine readable text
-- __NLU__: Naturtal Language Understanding for intent classification and named entity extraction
+- __4. NLU__: Naturtal Language Understanding for intent classification and named entity extraction
-- __Text to speech__: Convert text into voice and play it back over the speaker
+- __5. Text to speech__: Convert text into voice and play it back over the speaker
-- __Ortchestrator__: The heart of the solution, that orchestrates all other components
+- __6. Ortchestrator__: The heart of the solution, that orchestrates all other components

 Before you can go ahead and start up the assistant, you will have to prepare and set up some configuration files first.